EMIT-leadership-development/emit/_posts/About-Emit/2020-03-10-Our-Vision.md

 ---
 layout: post
-title: "Our Vision"
+title: Our Vision
-subtitle: "The Leadership Challenge of our Time"
+subtitle: The Leadership Challenge of our Time

+heroQuote: I am not afraid of an army of lions led by a sheep; I am afraid of an army of sheep led by a lion
+hero_Quote_Cite: Alexander the Great
+customHeroPosition: "center bottom"

 # IMAGES
-heroImage: /images/fetchingWater.webp
+hero_image: /images/happyVillageGirl.webp
 sprite_image: /images/sprites/sprite-Set1.jpg
 sprite_selection_number: 14